hyPiRion/pirlib/README.md

 software better, easier to use, and, perhaps most importantly, give valuable insights in how one can improve or enhance the software at hand.

-[codox]: https://www.github.com/weavejester/codox "I need to check this link."
+[codox]: https://www.github.com/weavejester/codox "Codox, by Weavejester."

 ## License